karyma101/dynamic-md-parser/README.md

 ## Description

-Dev Handbook is an application that dynamically imports links and content from markdown files.
+Dev Handbook is an application that dynamically renders links and content from markdown files.
 It is created with react, typescript, webpack, react markdown.

-## Installation
+## Getting Started

 ```
 git clone https://github.com/karyma101/developer-handbook.git